richard-warren/barFancy/README.md

 % labels
 s.levelNames = {};            % names of levels for each factor // cell array of cell arrays where each nested array contains names of the levels for a particular factor, e.g. {{'male', 'female'}, {'tall', 'short'}}
 s.ylabel = [];

+% other
+s.labelSizePerFactor = .15;    % how much space to add to the bottom of the figure per factor, expressed as a fraction of y range
 ```